 In our collection

-M Bogle, Convicts: Transportation and Australia, Historic Houses Trust of New South Wales, Sydney, 2008
+Michael Bogle, Convicts: Transportation and Australia, Historic Houses Trust of New South Wales, Sydney, 2008.

-J Hirst, Freedom on the Fatal Shore: Australia’s first colony, Black Inc. Melbourne, 2008
+John Hirst, Freedom on the Fatal Shore: Australia’s First Colony, Black Inc. Melbourne, 2008.